 Send us your question.
 We'll contact your shortly!

-Even if you don’t have an extended warranty, however, there are still some relatively cheap options to replace specific parts on your Polaris Ranger Crew without having to replace entire components, systems, or assemblies.
-Say, for example, you were driving forward in your tricked out Ranger Crew while in posi mode and you hear a strange sound.
+Even if you don’t have an extended warranty for your side by side, there are still some relatively cheap options to replace specific parts on your Polaris Ranger Crew without having to replace entire components, systems, or assemblies.
+Say, for example, you were driving forward in your tricked out Ranger Crew while in posi mode and you hear a strange sound coming from your side by side.
 A likely cause of this sound is that your turf mode gears blew.
 We’ve heard of riders swapping out a broken transmission on a Polaris Ranger Crew for a HighLifter transmission -- which comes with deleted turf mode, lower gears, and a better reverse chain.
 If you don’t want to replace the entire transmission, another great option is to swap in an RZR spool to delete turf mode.
 But if you go this route, be sure to clean everything off real good and check for cracks around the case.
 Although it can happen, it's quite rare for the turf mode to go out and not crack the case along with it.
 And while you're replacing the spool, we’d also suggest upgrading to an urban reverse chain too while you’ve got the transmission out and apart.
 It's the next weak link in the system.